How energy efficient is air conditioning?

 If you want a rough guide to how much air conditioning costs to run per hour, see below.

 To make your air conditioning more environmentally friendly, you can also switch to an eco-friendly green tariff.
-This alone will bring down your running costs by roughly 30 per cent and will also help reduce carbon emissions.
+This alone will bring down your running costs by roughly 30% and will also help reduce carbon emissions.